dfinity/wg-identity-authentication/topics/ICRC-X/icrc_X_asset_in_out_consent_message.md

 ## Summary

-This specification describes a protocol for content return by request consent message

-This specification inherited funtionalities from ICRC_21 standard
+This specification describes a protocol for content return by request consent message This specification inherited functionalities from ICRC_21 standard

 ## Terminology